 Figure 2.3.1 Atmospheric radiation as a function of wavelength plotted along two logarithmic axes to highlight the longwave radiation.
+Longwave radiation is mainly present in the 4 to 50×10^{-6} m range, whereas solar radiation is mainly present in the 0.3 to 3×10^{-6} m range.
+In practice, the two are measured separately using pyrgeometers and pyranometers

+The downwelling longwave radiation essentially consists of several components:

-Longwave radiation is mainly present in the 4 to 50 x 10^{-6} m range, whereas solar radiation is mainly present in the 0.3 to 3 x 10^{-6} m range.
-In practice, the two are measured separately using pyrgeometers and pyranometers higher temperature radiation emitted by atmospheric gasses and aerosols. in presence of clouds or mist, the low temperature radiation from the universe is almost completely blocked by the water droplets.
+- 1. low temperature radiation from the universe, filtered by the atmosphere.
+The atmosphere is transparent for this radiation in the so-called atmospheric window (roughly the 10 to 15×10^{-6} m wavelength range). - 2. higher temperature radiation emitted by atmospheric gasses and aerosols. - 3. in presence of clouds or mist, the low temperature radiation from the universe is almost completely blocked by the water droplets.
 The pyrgeometer then receives the radiation emitted by the water droplets.

-The downwelling longwave radiation essentially consists of several components: 1. low temperature radiation from the universe, filtered by the atmosphere.
-The atmosphere is transparent for this radiation in the so-called atmospheric window (roughly the 10 to 15×10^{-6} m wavelength range).